The importance of protected Trees and how to recognize These Trees

 FAQs:

-If you do work on a protected tree without the appropriate permissions, you could face significant fines, and possibly even jail time.
+If you carry out work on a protected tree without obtaining the necessary authorizations, you could be subject to substantial fines and even imprisonment.

-Can I take down a protected tree?
+Can I remove a protected tree?

 Conclusion